 Also adding to the risks for teen drivers is distracted driving, and according to researchers, the old adage, “children see, children do” applies.

-The research in recent years has found that teens often learn their risky driving behaviors from watching parents when they drive.
+Research in recent years has found that teens often learn their risky driving behaviors from watching parents when they drive.
+One study found that parents were directly responsible for teen distracted driving finding that up to half of teens were on calls with mom or dad when they talk on their phones while driving.
 These parents practice a “do as I say, not as I do,” approach to role modeling.
 Kids have watched their parents make and receive calls on their cellphones while driving, as well as sending and replying to text messages.
 The bad driving practices of parents then become the social norm for their kids, despite what parents say.

-The researchers noted that parents expect their teens to answer their phone calls, and that teens fear their parents will get angry when they don’t.
+Researchers have noted that parents expect their teens to answer their phone calls and that teens fear their parents will get angry when they don’t.

 What Can Parents Do?

 • Parents should make it their goal to set a good example for their teens in regard to cellphone usage while driving.
-When a child observes a parent answering even one call or sending one text while driving, they send the message to their kid that legitimizes the bad behavior.
+Many states now require “hands-free” phone operation while driving and parents should set this example, whether or not it is required by law because when a child observes a parent using their phone to answer even one call or send one text while driving, they send the message to their kid that legitimizes the bad behavior.

 • Set clear expectations and consequences with your teenager regarding cellphone use while driving.
 Then, live by the same expectations.